 The Children's Product Certificate (CPC), mandated by the U.S. Consumer Product Safety Commission (CPSC), is a safety certification requirement for children's products.
-It covers physical and mechanical properties, flammability, cheMICal composition, electrical safety, hygiene, and other relevant aspects.
+It covers physical and mechanical properties, flammability, chemical composition, electrical safety, hygiene, and other relevant aspects.

-Pursuant to Section 14 of the Consumer Product Safety Act (CPSA) and Title 16 CFR Part 1110, domestic manufacturers and importers must ensure their products pass tests conducted by JJR, a CPSC-accREDited third-party laboratory, and obtain a valid CPC before marketing in the U.S.
+Pursuant to Section 14 of the Consumer Product Safety Act (CPSA) and Title 16 CFR Part 1110, domestic manufacturers and importers must ensure their products pass tests conducted by JJR, a CPSC-accredited third-party laboratory, and obtain a valid CPC before marketing in the U.S.

 Children's products refer to consumer goods designed or intended for use by children.
-They must comply with applicable safety regULations and children's product safety rules.
+They must comply with applicable safety regulations and children's product safety rules.
 Each product requires comprehensive testing by a CPSC-accredited laboratory to cover all mandatory test items, with corresponding certification and test reports obtained.

 A valid CPC must include (but not be limited to) the following information: